syyunn/quant/README.md

     pip install yfinance --upgrade --no-cache-dir

+#### qunadl
+This repo currently relies on `quandl` to retrieve data such as LIBOR, a kind of interest rate.

+    pip install quandl

 #### git-lfs
 This repo also relies on git-lfs tracking to track `*.png` file extensions.
 It's not mandatory for you to install/use `git-lfs` but it's recommended.